Goat vs. Lamb — Health Impact and Nutrition Comparison

 Goats and sheep, a young sheep being named lamb, both being mammals and belonging to the Bovidae family, have many similarities while also having quite a few differences.
 In this article, we will be comparing the meat of both animals, mainly focusing on their nutrition and impact on health.

 Both goats and sheep are herbivores, meaning their diet does not include meat and primarily consists of pasture plants and seeds.
 Both goats and sheep are hoofed, ruminant animals with similar social behaviors and are often kept in the same group.

 Lamb, mutton, or hogget are all names for the meat that comes from sheep.
-The difference is, ‘lamb’ is the meat from a young sheep, whereas ‘mutton’ or ‘hogget’ are names for the meat of a fully grown sheep, slaughtered at around two or three years of age.
-Usually, the darker the meat is, the older the animal is.
+The difference is that ‘lamb’ is the meat from a young sheep, whereas ‘mutton’ or ‘hogget’ are the names for the meat of a fully grown sheep, slaughtered at around two or three years of age.
+Usually, the darker the meat is, the older the animal.

 Both goat and lamb meats are classified as red meats; however, their nutritional composition is quite different.

 As depicted in the macronutrient composition charts below, lamb meat is denser, consisting of 54% of water, while goat meat consists of 68% of water.